Unlocking the Secret: How Neurotoxin Targets Facial Muscles

 Glabella: The area between the eyebrows where the corrugator supercilii and procerus muscles cause vertical and horizontal lines.

-How expensive is masseter Botox?
+How expensive is masseter Neurotoxin?

 Clinic Location: Prices can differ based on the geographical location and the clinic's reputation.